MicrosoftDocs/azure-docs/articles/application-gateway/application-gateway-customize-waf-rules-cli.md

 ## Next steps

-After you configure your disable rules, we recommend that you learn how to view your WAF logs.
+After you configure your disabled rules, you can learn how to view your WAF logs.
 For more information, see [Application Gateway diagnostics](application-gateway-diagnostics.md#diagnostic-logging).

 [fig1]: ./media/application-gateway-customize-waf-rules-portal/1.png
 [1]: ./media/application-gateway-customize-waf-rules-portal/figure1.png